5 Reasons why John Carpenter’s The Thing (1982) remains iconic

 Legacy – The prequel, the video-game, the comics, the theme-park attractions, the yearly screenings

-It is indeed inspiring to hear that ‘The Thing’ is annually viewed by members of the winter crew at the Amundsen–Scott South Pole Station during the first evening of winter.
-It is also viewed by scientific personnel at the Summit Camp on the apex of the Greenland Ice Sheet.
+‘The Thing’ has become a global tradition, annually viewed by winter crews at the Amundsen–Scott South Pole Station and scientific personnel at Summit Camp on the Greenland Ice Sheet during the first winter evening.

 Be the first to comment on "5 Reasons why John Carpenter’s The Thing (1982) remains iconic"